This privacy notice will help you understand how Wonnacott Consulting Ltd (company no. 13727161), also uses and protects your personal data.

 Legal Compliance:

-We seek to uphold our legal obligations as covered by the Data Protection Act 2018, General Data Protection Regulation 2016 and the Privacy and Electronic Communications Regulations.
-Our Data Protection Authority is designated as the Information Commissioners Office (UK) (Registration ZA828834).
+We seek to uphold our legal obligations as covered by the Data Protection Act 2018, Data Use and Access Act 2025 and the General Data Protection Regulation 2016.
+Our Data Protection Authority is designated as the Information Commission (IC) formally the Information Commissioners Office (ICO).
+This Privacy Policy is reviewed on a regular basis and was last reviewed in July 2025.